Financial Aid for Military Service Members and Student Veterans

 Teacher Education Assistance for College and Higher Education Grants: TEACH grants offer up to $4,000 each year to students pursuing teaching degrees.
 Recipients agree to teach in high-need schools or fields for at least four years following the completion of their education.
 If they fail to work at such schools and/or in these specific areas, the grant converts to a loan that must be repaid.

-Working With Your Certifying School Official
+Working With Your School Certifying Official

 Before veterans can receive educational benefits, their school must report their enrollment to the VA.
 The school certifying official (SCO) can access enrollment information, request information, submit inquiries to the VA, and certify student's enrollment.
 This official can help student veterans access other benefits, as well.

-SCOs complete annual training to remain compliant and have continued access to certify students enrollment on the VA's website.
 To assist student veterans, an SCO needs a copy of the student's certification of eligibility.The certificate of eligibility indicates how many months of Post-9/11 GI Bill benefits the service member has remaining.

 The officer will also need copies of military and college transcripts.
 Transfer students complete an additional form to indicate their change of program or school.